Where to Live in the Dallas-Fort Worth Metropolitan Area (2025 Guide)

 The Vibe: Right between Dallas and Fort Worth, this is one of the most strategically located areas in the metro.
 DFW Airport dominates the economy here, and there’s a lot of business travel, logistics, and professional services.

-• Las Colinas in Irving is a beautiful planned business and residential hub with luxury apartments and corporate HQs.
+Why It Works: Las Colinas in Irving is a beautiful planned business and residential hub.
+Grapevine is quaint and historic.

 TL;DR – How to Choose Where to Live in the Dallas-Fort Worth Metro